ricosjp/truck/truck-platform/README.md

 vec4<f32> main_image(coord: vec2<f32>, env: Environment);
 ```

 - The parameter `coord` is the fragment coordinate.
-The origin is the lower right.
+The origin is the lower left.
 - The parameter `env` has the environment information.
 The declaration of struct is the following:

 ```wgsl